Adithyan-m/CHIP8-emulator/README.md

 - **Keyboard Input**: The emulator maps Chip8 keypad keys to your computer's keyboard.
 You can customize key mappings as needed in the `handle_input` function in the `main.c` file.

 ## Getting Started

+- Pull the repo to your local directory and run `$ make` in the directory to create the executable
+- run `$ ./chip8.c ROM/<name of rom>` to get started
+-  **Hint** - Tetris uses W and E for left and righ moevement and Q rotate

+-